gleman17/Laravel-Tools/README.md

 ## Features

+- **Natural language query**: Describe what you want and it returns SQL and Eloquent
 - **Build Relationships**: Automatically generate Eloquent relationships between models.
 - **Compare Tables with Models**: Detect database tables without corresponding models and optionally generate them.
 - **List Models**: List all models in your Laravel project.